dijkstracula/solvent/paper/report.md

 [Solvent](https://github.com/dijkstracula/solvent) liquid typechecker for Python, that does not go wrong._

-> maybe a comment about why reconstruction is a more interesting problem?
-> namely, type-checking is useful but requires manual annotations. reconstruction
-> gives us push button automation

-The procedure described in the authors' initial work[@LiquidTypesPLDI08] is primarily motivated by the type _reconstruction_ problem: given a program absent type annotations, infer "the best" annotation for program expressions[^2].
-For instance, we'd like to say more about an unannotated function `max x y = if x > y then x else y` than what we can infer from the base types, which is that `x:int → y:int → int`.
+The procedure described in the authors' initial work[@LiquidTypesPLDI08] is primarily motivated by the type _reconstruction_ problem: given a program absent type annotations, infer "the best" annotation for program expressions[^2] as opposed to the type _checking_ problem, where a program already annotated with types is verified to be consistent with the theory.

-One could imagine a few reasonable choices for an inferred refinement of the return type: perhaps `max` could be typed as `x:int → y:int → { i: int | i == x ∨ i == y }`?
-Is the return type's refinement more or less difficult to infer, or more or less _useful for the programmer_, than, say, `{ i: int | i >= x ∧ i >= y }`, or, if we had an oracle that told us that `max` can only be called with arguments 31 and 99, the singleton type `{i : int | i == 99}`?
+Like all good inverse problems, type reconstruction is the meatier of the two problems.
+For some type theories, only typechecking is decidable, so it's clearly in some sense the "harder" problem; and, being able to infer typelevel correctness without human intervention gives us full push-button automation.

+Also like all good inverse problems, type reconstruction has degrees of freedom that checking does not - if several possible valid typings exist, which should the algorithm deduce?
+Nobody would claim that inferring `def double(x) 2 * x` as `object -> object` would be terribly useful, correct though it might be.
+On the other side of the spectrum, if we had a full program analysis oracle that told us that `double` is only ever called with argument 21, the singleton refinement type ${v : int | v == 42}$ would similarly be correct, but overfits to the input data in a way that doesn't provide a useful precondition on the return value being used later in the program.
 The authors must aim for the best of both worlds: a dependent type system rich enough to prove useful safety properties, while _not_ being so expressive that reconstruction becomes impossible.

 ## From program expressions to base types